ciscoheat/dataclass/README.md

 			city: "Punxsutawney"
 		});

-		// This will throw an exception because
+		// This will not compile because
 		// the required id field is missing: p = new Person({
 			name: "Test",